-Moreover, another rare bird that has only been seen a few times in our country, the Caspian Plover, can be seen too during winters if you are lucky enough.
+Moreover, another rare bird that has only been seen a few times in our country, the Caspian Plover, can be seen too during winter if you are lucky enough.
 Furthermore, you can also see many waders and waterbirds in this region.

-Bhandup Pumping Station
+- Bhandup Pumping Station

-Sanjay Gandhi National Park
+- Sanjay Gandhi National Park